 The NSW Government resurrected the failed policy of asking private companies to run public hospitals in September, 2016, when it announced plans to privatise Wyong, Maitland, Shellharbour/Port Kembla, Bowral and Goulburn Hospitals.

-After an extensive campaign run by unions, health workers and local MPs, the Government backed down on four out of the five: Wyong, Shellharbour, Bowral and Goulburn.
+After an extensive campaign run by unions, health workers and local MPs, the Government backed down on all five: Wyong, Shellharbour, Bowral and Goulburn.

 Private corporations have a duty to their shareholders, not public patients.
 We are concerned there will be a lack of accountability for taking care of public patients and that profit motives may compromise patient care.